dxw/playbook/playbook.md

 The third way we find people is by making sure we're regularly blogging about what we're doing, and being open about our culture, work and process.
 We accept [general applications](https://www.dxw.com/jobs/general-application/) from people who are interested in dxw but who don't fit an open job.

-There's a page on [Zealify](http://www.zealify.com/companies/dxw/) with a video and some other content about what it's like to work at dxw.

 ### Review applications
 All applications arrive via Workable.
 We review these applications as a team to decide who to take forward.